Canon 1D Mark IV vs Sony A7 II

 It is notable that the A7 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D Mark IV does not offer wifi capability.

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the A7 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark IV and the Sony A7 II?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1D Mark IV:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.